SFTtech/sftmumblebot/README.md

 ### Contributors/Copyright

-See the COPYING file.
+See `COPYING`.
 The license is GPLv3 or higher.